clementGOURIOU/benchmark_motorbike/compressible/rhoPimpleFoam/LES/aeroacousticDrivAer/README.md

 The setup is tested in OpenFOAM v2306.

 Allrun script has instructions to copy geometry constant/triSurface.
-However, if they are missing in "$FOAM_TUTORIALS/resources/geometry/I7_aeroacoustics_DrivAer" please fetch them first from the DaRUS data repository under: https://doi.org/10.18419/darus-3736
+However, if they are missing in "$FOAM_TUTORIALS/resources/geometry/I7_aeroacoustics_DrivAer" please fetch them first from <a href="https://darus.uni-stuttgart.de/file.xhtml?persistentId=doi:10.18419/darus-3736/2">link</a>

 Execution is typically a call to Allrun script with required number of processors as argument. e.g. ./Allrun 256

 Any post-processing (like gnuplot) could be evaluated separately.

 ## References
 ESI Aeroacoustics Training Course Material 2016-2023, Applications: Aeroacoustics (<a href="https://www.openfoam.com">openfoam.com</a>)